Table of Contents:

 Thread C: reads 30

-✔ All three operations can be performed concurrently because locks are only taken on small segments of the list.
+✔ All three operations can be executed simultaneously because locks are only taken on small segments of the list.

 Output: